novanabs/banjarmasin-tourism-flutter/README.md

 ## Want to Taste it ?
-Just clone this repo and run in your favorite IDE that support smartphone emulator.
-And then change the API KEY in ios/Runner/AppDelegate.m and android/app/src/main/AndroidManifest.xml
+Just clone this repo and run in your favorite IDE that support smartphone emulator and then change the API KEY in ios/Runner/AppDelegate.m and android/app/src/main/AndroidManifest.xml. just find with keyword "CHANGE WITH YOURS"